 Our experience and expertise will help you file a claim and demand compensation for the injuries sustained due to a person’s negligence.
 Moreover, your relationship with the property owner, i.e., family member or contractual relationship, will affect your case.
 Only an experienced attorney can help during these times.

 Seek legal advice for a free consultation with our experienced premises liability lawyers and receive a free case evaluation to understand your case.

 According to the Occupational Safety & Health Administration, nearly 2 million employees will be victims of workplace violence yearly.

 Assaults can occur in the office but could also happen when the worker is at an off-premises job website, making a delivery, or doing other business-related pursuits.
 Due to workplace violence, assaulted employees may wonder if workers’ compensation insurance insures their injuries.

 Based on the circumstances of an attack, the employee may take numerous actions:

-If a worker has been attacked on the job, they may have the ability to file a claim for workers’ compensation.
-There are certain conditions that have to be met to get a workers’ compensation claim to be appropriate.
+If a worker has been attacked on the job, they may be able to file a claim for workers’ compensation.
+Certain conditions must be met to get a workers’ compensation claim appropriate.
 These conditions are:

-- The motivation of the attack has to be work-related.
+The motivation for the attack has to be work-related

-- The attack must not be brought on by the employee.
+The employee must not bring on the attack

 Hire a Premises Liability Attorney in Georgia